 Handup: Kim – If we did take a vote on this proposal, then Elaine is not deciding and not being decided by one person.

-Motion on the floor is from Dallas (in absentia), Alexander motioned an ammendment.
+Motion on the floor is from Dallas (in absentia), Alexander made a suggestion that the discussion be tabled and sent to a special committee so as not to take up Leadership meeting time and to involve interested parties.

-Reread Dallas: Formal motion as the announcement group has been .
-New.
-Remove. … No second, so the motion is tabled.
+Reread Dallas: Formal motion as the announcement group has been … (see above) . … No second, so the motion is tabled.
 MOTION #1 TABLED.

+Elaine presents her proposed rules: